bolt/docs/docs/manual/contenttypes.md

   template.
 * **Entries** - A ContentType meant for newsstories and other content that is not strictly a page.
-Has mostly the same fields as Pages, but can also be connected to a page via a relation, a concept we will thouch on later.
+Has mostly the same fields as Pages, but can also be connected to a page via a relation, a concept we will touch on later.
 * **Showcases** - An example ContentType meant to show all the different fields that bolt can use in a ContentType.
 You probably do not want to use this on a real site, but it can be very useful to see the possiblities that Bolt gives